Table of Contents

 Such maturity models give you a snapshot of your current state of IT maturity and are designed to provide you with contextual advice (both tactical and strategic) on how to improve.
-Without an improvement road map you risk investing in an ITSM tool that’s not aligned to your future state.
+Without an improvement road map you risk investing in an IT service management tool that’s not aligned to your future state.

 Tip 2: Determine Your Key ITSM Tool Integrations

 The good news is that with the evolution of application integration capabilities, joining ITSM tools together with other products is no longer as expensive or daunting a task as it once was.
 IT organizations need to take advantage of this opportunity by gathering an understanding of their existing portfolio of IT management tools, determining which integrations make sense, and researching which ITSM vendors are capable of meeting those requirements.
-While some vendors may advertise “code-free customization” or “code-less configuration,” be sure to investigate exactly what that means.
-Ideally product integrations can be added in a modular manner that doesn’t require costly development resources or professional services to implement.
+While some vendors may advertise “code-free” customization or configuration, be sure to investigate exactly what that means.
+Ideally, product integrations can be added in a modular manner that doesn’t require costly development resources or professional services to implement.

-In particular, the IT service desk can benefit significantly from data integration with IT asset management (specifically, network discovery and inventory, CMDB, and application dependency mapping), endpoint management, server monitoring, IT infrastructure management, and remote control.
-Organizations further up the maturity scale might also consider integrating with business intelligence, business relationship management (BRM) and business process management solutions.
+In particular, the IT service desk can benefit significantly from data integration with IT asset management (specifically, network discovery and inventory, configuration management database (CMDB), and application dependency mapping), endpoint management, server monitoring, IT infrastructure management, and remote control.
+Organizations further up the maturity scale might also consider integrating with business intelligence, business relationship management (BRM), and business process management solutions.

 Tip 3: Tap into ITSM Industry Analyst Expertise

-It goes without saying that as part of your due diligence, it is wise to participate in demos, talk to vendor references, read product reviews and speak with your peers about what IT service management tools they use and what their own experiences have been.
-I would also encourage you to review analyst reports such as the Gartner Magic Quadrant® or the Forrester Wave™ for ITSM SaaS Delivery Capabilities to help you narrow down the playing field.
+It goes without saying that as part of your due diligence, it is wise to participate in demos, talk to vendor references, read product reviews, and speak to your peers about their experiences with IT service management tools.
+I also encourage you to review analyst reports such as the Gartner Magic Quadrant® or the Forrester Wave™ for ITSM SaaS Delivery Capabilities to help you narrow down the playing field.
 The ITSM Review also has a lot of great resources for ITSM tool comparisons.
 It’s important, however, to note that these reports do not provide an exhaustive list of available solutions, nor does their research methodology necessarily represent the most appropriate approach for your own organizational profile and ITSM goals.

 If you have relationship with an analyst that focuses on ITSM tools, reach out to them to enlist his or her help.
 Analysts can be invaluable in understanding which IT service management solutions make the most sense given your maturity level, requirements, and budget.
 They can also review your contract, pricing, the statement of work, and anything else the vendor puts on your table.